Looking for Car Stereos?Start shopping

 Removing the woofer is simple.
 Fold down the rear seats, place your hand under the front edge of the rear deck, and push up to release the deck.
 Guide the seatbelt through the slot in the panel, then lift the panel off of the deck and set it aside.
 The woofer is secured by four Phillips screws and the wiring connection.

-JL Audio Stealthbox custom-fit subwoofer (Photo courtesy of JL Audio)
+The JL Audio Stealthbox custom-fit subwoofer fits right in the trunk (Courtesy of JL Audio)

 If you want a low-profile bass system, but don’t have the rear deck option (or can’t find a sub to fit the deck), consider the JL Audio Stealthbox®.
 The enclosure mounts in the rear corner of the trunk, on the passenger side, and contains a 10" JL Audio subwoofer wired for a 2-Ohm load.
 Add an amplifier (the Stealthbox can handle 150-600 watts RMS) and the Stealthbox will give you a new appreciation for what good bass can sound like.